jupyter/nbconvert/docs/source/nbconvert_library.rst

       ``Preprocessor``\ s.
 Preprocessors only act on the **structure** of the notebook, and have unrestricted access to it.
-   2. Feeds the notebook into the Jinja templating engine, which converts it to a particular format depending on which template is selected.
+   2. Feeds the notebook into the Jinja templating engine, which converts the modified notebook to a particular format depending on which template is selected.

 3. The exporter returns the converted notebook and other relevant resources as a tuple.